exiang/open_hub_wiki/Override-Core.md

 In `WebApplication`, when `createController` is called, OpenHub will first check for controller with exact name found in `protected/overrides/controllers` folder.
 If found, the overridden version will be use.
 Reference: https://forum.yiiframework.com/t/controller-override/48217

+## Override Layout
+You can override layout, giving your site an entire fresh looks.
+Just copy the original `/protected/views/layouts` to `/protected/overrides/views/layouts` and modify from there.

 ## Override Command (Console)
 Command is like web controller, except they are for console interface.
 You can override an existing command or create new command file here in `protected/overrides/commands`.